 If the Licensed Provider does not respond to Scottish Water within 5 Business Days of the written confirmation from Scottish Water, Scottish Water will proceed with the technical assessment of the design.

-Scottish Water will provide an initial response to the Licensed Provider within 15 Business Days of receipt of all the information needed to complete the technical assessment of the design, which will include whether there is sufficient capacity within the Network to enable the provision of the required services along with an estimate of the conditions and timescales, as relevant, for the proposed connection; and that it will make a substantive response described at Step 4 below to the Licensed Provider within 20 Business Days of the date of the receipt of all the information needed to complete the technical assessment of the application.
+Scottish Water will make a substantive response described at Step 4 below to the Licensed Provider within 15 Business Days of the date of the receipt of all the information needed to complete the technical assessment of the application.

 Scottish Water may invoice the Licensed Provider for any additional costs associated with the completion of the application in accordance with the Wholesale Charges Scheme.